sashaCTF/pwn-rev-notes/reverse-engineering/assembly-language/dealing-with-data.md

  push eax
  ```

- If you're using `push` to write the value of a register to the top, it maintains the value in the register, as it copies.
+ If you're using `push` to write the value of a register to the top, it maintains the value in the register, as it is copying.
 Another important note, when a `push` is executed, it first *decrements* `esp` by 4/8 bytes (32bit/64bit), as the stack grows downwards, then the value is copied to the stack frame, where `esp` points to.
 For example, take our memory diagram below:
  ```
  ...
  0xffff000c | 0x11111111